C.J. Abrams Player Props: Nationals vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 23rd in MLB.
+- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 23rd in the league.

-- The Athletics have a 5.77 team ERA that ranks last across all league pitching staffs.
+- The Athletics have the last-ranked team ERA among all MLB pitching staffs (5.79).

-- Athletics pitchers combine to give up 155 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- Athletics pitchers combine to surrender the fifth-most home runs in baseball (158 total, 1.4 per game).

-- Blackburn makes the start for the Athletics, his 12th of the season.
-He is 2-2 with a 4.35 ERA and 63 strikeouts in 60 2/3 innings pitched.
+- Medina gets the start for the Athletics, his 13th of the season.
+He is 3-8 with a 5.47 ERA and 79 strikeouts in 79 2/3 innings pitched.

-- In his most recent appearance on Saturday against the San Francisco Giants, the right-hander tossed six scoreless innings while surrendering two hits.
+- The righty's last time out was on Sunday against the San Francisco Giants, when he went 3 1/3 innings, surrendering three earned runs while giving up five hits.

-- The 29-year-old has amassed an ERA of 4.35, with 9.5 strikeouts per nine innings, in 12 games this season.
-Opponents are hitting .288 against him.
+- In 16 games this season, the 24-year-old has amassed an ERA of 5.47, with 9 strikeouts per nine innings.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.